zkiss/zkiss-mm/_posts/2016-05-31-ddd-foodit.md

 }
 ```

-Now let’s assume that Itinerary ensures that the Legs in it are connected and it also has logic
+Now let’s assume that `Itinerary` ensures that the `Leg`s in it are connected and it also has logic
-in it to manage its internals and expose data in a controlled way:
+to manage its internals and expose data in a controlled way:

 ```java
 @Test